duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 ## Future avenues of development {#improving-rl-baseline-final-next-steps}

 _Is there something you think still needs to be done or could be improved?
 List it here, and be specific!_

+Completing the search for an untangled representation and then try using it to train the RL agent.
 Reward function

 &lt;div id="./bibliography.bib"&gt;&lt;/div&gt;